-Ultimately, cooperation was generally seen as a better tactic because being combative could followed, and this is reflected in a very combative comment from a senior defendant lawyer:
+Ultimately, cooperation was generally seen as a better tactic because being combative could be counter-productive:

 You just end up with two people at loggerheads and you end up in court.
 It's probably not much to do with the claim at the end of the day, it's just personalities.
 I'm not sure how that can be in your client's best interests really.
 EW22